This course is available for students of the Honours College Humanities Lab.

 The Capstone Projects are practical group assignments at the end of the Humanities Lab learning pathway.
 Students working in small teams demonstrate how insights and methods from the Humanities can make a difference to topical issues in society or in the world of science at large.
 Capstone projects are strongly interdisciplinary, in the sense that they require students to apply skills, insight and methods from different domains of knowledge.

 Teams of 5-8 students coached by staff members select a specific topical issue to work on, identify stakeholders, plan and conduct research on the subject, and present their findings in a combination of individual and collective final products, including presentations at a closing conference with students and staff, and a final written report.
+You can read the report on last year’s Capstone conference here.

 Throughout the project, teams have weekly meetings (typically on Friday afternoon).